Ahsanbaloch/Webserv/README.md

 Replace <config_file> with the path to your configuration file.
 If no file is specified, the server will look for "simple.conf" in the config_files directory.

-2. Send HTTP requests to the server using your favorite web browser (oprimzed for Chrome) or a tool such as Postman.
+2. Send HTTP requests to the server using your favorite web browser (optimzed for Chrome) or a tool such as Postman.
 For CGI, ensure that the scripting language of your choice is installed (tested with .py and .php scripts).

 3. A demo of the main functionalities can be accessed via the default configuration file and typing following address in your browser:
 ```